About Me

 Hi, I’m Greg 👋

 I like building things.
 I grew up between London and New York and now live in Los Angeles.
-You can find me on Twitter and LinkedIn.

 Things I’m currently doing